 „What happens is Serbia’s fault, we don’t have any information’’

-Serbian foreign affairs minister Ivica Dačić said for TV Prva that „as for Pristina’s authorities it’s always Serbia’s fault’’.Source: B92, Tanjug
+Serbian foreign affairs minister Ivica Dačić said for TV Prva that „as for Pristina’s authorities it’s always Serbia’s fault’’.Source: B92

 Dačić said that he has no information that could confirm accusations of foreign affairs minister of so-called Kosovo, Behgjet Pacolli, who claims that Pristina’s diplomatic representation in Copenhagen has been attacked by Serbian citizens in Denmark.